04vaishnavi28/Bellabeat/README.md

 3. Practice presenting your case study to a friend or family member.

 **Deliverables**
-* Your top high-level insights based on your analysis For marketing strategy, check [Bellabeat.pptx](https://github.com/04vaishnavi28/Bellabeat/blob/main/Bellabeat.pptx)
+* Your top high-level insights based on your analysis.
+- For marketing strategy, check [Bellabeat.pptx](https://github.com/04vaishnavi28/Bellabeat/blob/main/Bellabeat.pptx)